1631 Gordon Highway,

 Southgate played a lot of United Artists movies — almost all the 007’s played there along with the first X-rated movie to play in a suburban theatre, "Beyond the Valley of the Dolls".
 Southgate also played "Hello Dolly" and "Soylent Green" had a long run there.

 The theater seated I guess close to 500 people, and it stayed open until the late-1990’s when it was reduced to a dollar cinema.
-Today it’s a church.
+It became a church, who had moved out by 2016.

 While playing golf in Augusta, Christopher Lee attended the 1st Augusta showing of "Man With A Golden Gun".
 He writes in his bio that he drove down I-20 from Atlanta to Augusta.
 Most stars fly into Augusta – Christopher Lee took a limo.
 I should’ve gotten down there but at the time I wasn’t yet driving!